-Breaking up is never easy, but in the case of same-sex couples, it can be complicated considerably by legal landmines.
+Divorce is never easy, but in the case of same-sex and LGBTQ couples, it can be complicated considerably by legal landmines.

 “We have the exact same split-up rates as straight couples,” said D’Arcy Kemnitz, an attorney and executive director of The National LGBT Bar Association, a nonprofit based in Washington, D.C.
 “You just want to begin a new relationship without being wed-locked.
 You want to be able to start over like straight couples.
 It’s important to have our relationships terminated properly to protect ourselves and our children.”